openshift/enhancements/enhancements/local-storage/kubesan-csi-driver-integration-into-lvms.md

 ## Support Procedures

 Regular product support for LVMS will continue to be established through the LVMS team.
-In addition, Subprovisioner will receive upstream issues through consumption in the LVMS project and will serve as a repackaging customer for the Subprovisioner project.
+In addition, KubeSAN will receive upstream issues through consumption in the LVMS project and will serve as a repackaging customer for the KubeSAN project.

 ## Security Considerations